Scroll to top

 If you’d like to get in touch with our team of fertility experts to explore your options, please do so here.

 When someone mentions fertility treatment, it’s highly likely your first thought will be of IVF.
 It’s arguably the most well-known method of trying to achieve pregnancy for those experiencing infertility challenges.
-However, what do you really know about the treatment in terms of what it involves, what happens if you decide to undergo it and how much it costs?
+However, what do you really know about the treatment.
+What is IVF, how much does IVF cost and what does the whole process involve?

 Courtesy of our experts at Leicester Fertility Centre, the information here has been pulled together for anybody curious about IVF, or for those considering it as a treatment option.
 We hope it helps you to decide whether it’s an avenue you’d like to explore further.